What is COPD?

 Doctors may also give you medicines to increase airflow and make it easier to breathe.
 Some medicines are used to prevent symptoms.
 Other medicines are used to relieve symptoms.
 You take some COPD medicines through an inhaler.
 This allows you to breathe medicine directly into your lungs.

-You may also need oxygen therapy Oxygen Therapy Oxygen is a gas that makes up about 21% of the air we breathe.
-The lungs take oxygen from the air and transfer it to the bloodstream (see Exchanging Oxygen and Carbon Dioxide).
-Oxygen is needed... read more to increase the amount of oxygen in your blood.
+You may also need oxygen therapy Oxygen Therapy Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more to increase the amount of oxygen in your blood.
 Oxygen is usually given through prongs worn in your nose.

-Doctors may suggest you go to pulmonary rehabilitation Overview of Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance their quality of... read more to help improve your quality of life.
+Doctors may suggest you go to pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance... read more to help improve your quality of life.

 To treat serious COPD symptoms or flare-ups, you may need to stay in the hospital.
 If an infection has caused the flare-up, you may need antibiotics.